 6. Add the cooked black-eyed peas along with some of the water in which it was boiled

 7. Check for seasoning and simmer

 - 1 teaspoon cumin

 - 1 dry red chilli

-- 1 tsp chilli powder or to taste
+- 1 teaspoon chilli powder or to taste

-- 1 tbsp bisi bele bath masala powder see notes
+- 1 tablespoon bisi bele bath masala powder see notes

 - Salt to taste